 The first Power Station in Darjeeling produced 120kW and was mainly for the tea plantation in the region.
 Nowadays, India’s electrical grid has an install capacity of, well, a lot.
 As you can see from all those powerlines, electricity is just as vital in India as anywhere else.

 When Ganesh needs to travel, Ganesh gets VIP treatment in India.
 Elephants are widely revered in the area, and it is considered a good omen when one stumbles onto your path.
 People will go out of their way to help an elephant.

 Devotees are confident that Ganesh will grant them prosperity and protection against adversaries if they help him out.
 There are hundreds of festivals associated with Ganesh, and worldwide he’s one of the most iconic and revered figures of India’s pantheon of the divine.

 Soccer is extremely popular in India.
 It’s one of the most played sports in the area, and matches are watched throughout the region almost religiously.
 That’s why pictures like the one below are rather normal.
 The screen may be small, but they all look pretty content.

 Did you know that India has never played in the World Cup?
 They have had no entries in the tournament since 1950.
 Why?
 There are many rumors and suppositions, but the main one is that India withdrew when FIFA imposed a rule forbidding players to play barefoot.

 How much is India’s television industry valued at?
 More than 13.6 billion dollars.
 India produces a lot of quality shows and movies.
 People in India value their TV and, like A/C, they’ll go out of their way to buy a TV.

-TVs are major economic players in the area, and in any case, it’s one of the most bought appliances.
-The market size of Television sales has only escalated on a yearly basis, and experts think that by the year 2026, India might even rival the US’ consumption.
+TVs are major economic players in the area, and in any case, it’s one of the most purchased appliances.
+Television sales have only escalated on a yearly basis, and experts think that by the year 2026, India might even rival the US’ consumption.